AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/carousel-banners.md

    >[!NOTE]
    >
-   >If you are an AEM Sites or Ecommerce customer, you can use the built-in feature to navigate to product pages and lookup the existing skus in the product catalog.
+   >If you are an Experience Manager Sites or Ecommerce customer, you can use the built-in feature to navigate to product pages and lookup the existing skus in the product catalog.
 You do not need to manually enter hotspot or image map variables.
    >
    >
-   >If you are an AEM Assets and Dynamic Media customer, you will manually enter data for hotspots and image maps, and then integrate the published URL or Embed code with your third-party content management system.
+   >If you are an Experience ManagerAssets and Dynamic Media customer, you will manually enter data for hotspots and image maps, and then integrate the published URL or Embed code with your third-party content management system.

 -->